Opinions of Counsel in International Finance Transactions

 Reconciling U.S. Customary Practice With Non-U.S. Expectations; Assumptions and Qualifications to Avoid Misunderstanding and Undue Risk

-This CLE webinar will provide a framework for U.S. attorneys to give opinions in cross-border transactions, including enforceability, authority, choice of law, dispute resolution, no violation of U.S. law, and more.
+This CLE course will provide a framework for U.S. attorneys to give opinions in cross-border transactions, including enforceability, authority, choice of law, the golden rule, misleading opinions, and more.
 The panel will discuss how differences in custom and practice between U.S. and non-U.S. lawyers can affect these opinions and the assumptions, exceptions, and qualifications that should be incorporated.

 - Differences in legal custom and practice in cross-border transactions

 - Opinions frequently requested: ABA Report suggestions on how to address

 - Enforceability based on "as-if" assumption of U.S. law--to be avoided